 Consumption coverage of auxiliary generator If the energy from PV and battery is not sufficient, the generator jumps in, if available

-Charging from the PV Excess PV energy is used to charge the battery.
+Charging from the PV Surplus PV energy is used to charge the battery.

 Maintenance charge (charging from the generator) Batteries are charged with energy from the auxiliary generator if charging methods are used to maintain the batteries (boost, full and equalisation charging) and PV energy is not available in sufficient quantities.